Jojocaster/do-you-app/README.md

 Feel free to create issues [here](https://github.com/Jojocaster/do-you-app/issues) to report bugs / suggest features, I'll do my best to get back to you asap.

+## Features
+- Live Status tracker, running automatically in the background
+- Displays the list of upcoming shows
+- Allows radio to be played in the background & controlled from the notification centre & the lockscreen
+- Displays current show's Track IDs (Beta)

 ## Roadmap
 - UI & UX improvements
 - Set alerts for individual shows based on schedule